“Think globally, act locally” – David Brower (1912 – 2000) – Friends of earth.

 Reducing the Gap in Income Inequalities

-Adam Smith, the father of modern economics, who was a Prof. of moral philosophy, addressed the issue of income inequalities and why any leadership in political governance could not afford to ignore the increasing gaps in the incomes.
+Adam Smith, the father of modern economics, who was a professor of moral philosophy, addressed the issue of income inequalities and why any leadership in political governance could not afford to ignore the increasing gaps in the incomes.
 Larger gaps and rising inequities could only increase the financial distress as well as the social and emotional upheavals and will make the principles of justice and fairness as its first casualty.

 Multi-Culturalism vis-a-vis Globalized World